jqlang/jq/docs/content/manual/manual.md

 * `--compact-output` / `-c`:

   By default, jq pretty-prints JSON output.
-Using this option will result in more compact output by instead putting each JSON object on a single line.
+Using this option will result in more compact output by instead outputting each JSON object on a single line.

 * `--raw-output` / `-r`: